absolunet/docs-node-ioc/src/docs/06_going-deeper/09_translation/en.md

 translator.translate('Unexisting translation'); // "Unexisting translation", as no translation was provided
 ```

-The default locale and fallback locale can be set in configuration, in the `config/app.yaml`.
+The default locale and fallback locale can be set in the configuration, in the `config/app.yaml`.

 ```yaml
 # config/app.yaml